 Pu-erh tea: Made from fermented and aged leaves.
 Considered a black tea, its leaves are pressed into cakes.
 One animal study showed that animals given pu-erh had less weight gain and reduced LDL cholesterol.

-My favorites teas are oolong and white tea!
+My favorites teas are herbal, oolong, and white tea!
 What’s yours?